 Started as a collaboration between Hello Kitty creators Sanrio and JR West in 2018, the Hello Kitty Shinkansen is a single train set that plies the Hakata (Fukuoka) to Shin-Osaka route once each day in both directions.

-When the train with the fetching pink paint job and Hello Kitty decals rolls into the station, there is no mistaking this for any other train on the network.
+When the bullet train with the fetching pink paint job and Hello Kitty decals rolls into the station, there is no mistaking this for any other train on the network.
 Although there are decals and small touches throughout the eight carriages, all the action happens in carriages 1 and 2 (at the front leaving Shin-Osaka or at the rear if leaving Hakata).
 Carriage 1 is given over to a Sanrio shop called “Hello!
 Plaza” with three uniformed attendants and all manner of Hello Kitty merchandise—including limited-edition station master Kitty-chan.

 If you visit the first carriage shop, you’ll get a souvenir “short story” booklet that you can sell on eBay for at least a dollar.
 Aside from the plush toys, there are lots of snacks and smaller items for the kids.